Contextualized Representations Using Textual Encyclopedic Knowledge: -enriched Representations

 The input $X$ for the extractive QA task consists of the question $Q$ and a candidate passage $P$.
-We use the following retrieval function $f_{ret}(X)$ to obtain relevant background $B$. \paragraph{Background Knowledge Retrieval for QA} \begin{enumerate} \item We detect entity mentions in $X$ using a proprietary Wikipedia-based entity linker. {~\footnote{Work in progress aims to evaluate the impact of the entity linker and compare to publicly available resources.}} \item We form a candidate pool of background segments $B_i$ as the union of the sentences in the Wikipedia pages of the detected entities.
-We rank the sentences based on their number of overlapping ngrams with the question (equally weighted unigrams, bigrams, and trigrams). \end{enumerate}
+We use the following retrieval function $f_{ret}(X)$ to obtain relevant background $B$. \paragraph{Background Knowledge Retrieval for QA} We detect entity mentions in $X$ using a proprietary Wikipedia-based entity linker,\footnote{We also report results on publicly available linkers showing that our method is robust to the exact choice of the linker (Section~\ref{sec:ablation}).} and form a candidate pool of background segments $B_i$ as the union of the sentences in the Wikipedia pages of the detected entities.
+These sentences are then ranked based on their number of overlapping ngrams with the question (equally weighted unigrams, bigrams, and trigrams).
 To form the input for the Transformer encoder, each background sentence is minimally structured as $B_i$ by prepending the name of the entity whose page it belongs to along with a separator `:' token.
 Each sentence $B_i$ is followed by \sep.
 Appendix~\ref{sec:input_examples} shows an example of an RC-context with background knowledge segments.

-\paragraph{QA Model} Following BERT, we use a simple QA architecture by training two linear classifiers independently on top of the output representations of $X$ for predicting the answer span boundary (start and end).
+\paragraph{QA Model} Following BERT, our QA model architecture consists of two independent linear classifiers for predicting the answer span boundary (start and end) on top of the output representations of $X$.
 We assume that the answer, if present, is contained only in the given passage, $P$, and do not consider potential mentions of the answer in the background $B$.
-For instances which do not contain the answer, we simply set the answer span to be the special token \cls.
+For instances which do not contain the answer, we set the answer span to be the special token \cls.
 We use a fixed Transformer input window size of $512$, and use a sliding window with a stride of $128$ tokens to handle longer documents.
 Our TEK-enriched representations use document passages of length $384$ while baselines use longer passages of length $512$.